dylan-hicks/GAME/README.md

 ###How do I learn more?

-We have written a tutorial (https://github.com/dylan-hicks/GAME/raw/master/Docs/LanguageTutorial.pdf) and a reference manual (https://github.com/dylan-hicks/GAME/raw/master/Docs/LanguageReferenceManual.pdf) so that you may learn all of GAME's wonderful features.
+We have written a tutorial and a reference manual (in the Docs folder) so that you may learn all of GAME's wonderful features.